optimove-tech/Web-SDK-Integration-Guide-V3/README.md

 ## <a id="tracking-new-registrastions"></a>  Tracking New Registrations

-In all situations where a single user action requires you to set both the customer ID and email address (e.g., registration, newsletter signup) simultaneously, you should use the **registration event**.
+Whenever a single user action requires a new registration (e.g., registration, newsletter signup), you should use the **registration event**.

 **Example usage 1:**  Registration without callback function: